Tyrrrz/Tyrrrz.me/data/blog/monadic-parser-combinators/Post.md

 Let's quickly look into what we've just wrote here.

-On the right hand side of the equals sign, we are calling `Parse.String` to create a basic parser that will look for a sequence of characters that make up the string "null".
+On the right-hand side of the equals sign, we are calling `Parse.String` to create a basic parser that will look for a sequence of characters that make up the string "null".
 This method produces a delegate of type `Parser<IEnumerable<char>>`, but since we're not particularly interested in the sequence of characters itself, we chain it with `Return` extension method that lets us specify a concrete object to return instead.
 Doing this also changes the delegate type to `Parser<JsonNull>`.

 It's worth noting that as we write this, no parsing actually happens just yet.
 We are only building a delegate that can be later invoked to parse a particular input.